DeeNewcum/termdetect/doc/fingerprint_db.md

 Usually a 'TERM' field is specified with each fingerprint.
 Several alternatives can be given by separating them with pipes.
 The leftmost is tried first, moving to the right until a name is found that the local terminfo database supports.

 When no TERM field is given, the main fingerprint name is used as a fallback.
 When an asterisk is used in the main fingerprint name, it indicates that there are slightly different fingerprints for the same terminal.
-The asterisk suffix is **removed** before displaying the name to the user, because the suffix is mostly only useful for internal purposes.
+The asterisk suffix is **removed** before displaying the name to the user, because the suffix is mostly only useful for internal purposes, such as indicating slightly different behavior exhibited by different versions of the terminal.